songweijia/derecho-project.github.io/index.md

 ## Source Code

 You can download the source code for Derecho from our main repository at <https://github.com/derecho-project/derecho-unified/>.
-The README hosted at that repository provides detailed installation and usage instructions.
+The README hosted at that repository provides installation and usage instructions.

 ## Documentation

 The GitHub README at the derecho-unified repository contains a brief guide to setting up and running a distributed service using Derecho.
 You can also [read it here](userguide.md).
-In addition, most of the developer-facing code in Derecho is documented with Doxygen comments, and the generated Doxygen HTML will be hosted at this website shortly.
+In addition, most of the developer-facing code in Derecho is documented with Doxygen comments, and the generated Doxygen HTML is [hosted at this website](docs/index.html) for your convenience.
 We hope to publish a more detailed user guide on this website soon.